Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Medical Sciences

 Laura McCoy completed her undergraduate studies in Biochemistry at the University of Oxford, UK in 2004 and received her PhD degree in 2010 from Imperial College London, UK.
 She then joined the laboratory of Prof. Robin Weiss at University College London (UCL) as a postdoctoral researcher.
-During her time in the Weiss Lab, Laura developed a novel screening method that led to the isolation of a potently neutralizing llama heavy-chain only antibody variable region (VHH) J3 from a llama immunized with HIV envelope proteins.
+During her time in the Weiss Lab, Laura developed a novel screening method that led to the isolation of a broadly and potently neutralizing llama antibody (J3) from an immunized llama.

-While working in the Weiss lab from 2010-2013, in collaboration with the group of Prof. Theo Verrips in the Netherlands and Mike Seaman at the CA-VIMC, Laura demonstrated that J3 neutralizes 96% of strains including subtypes A, B, C, D, BC, AE, AG, AC, ACD, CD, and G. The breadth and potency of J3 is much improved compared to the anti–HIV antibodies previously isolated after immunization, including but not limited to other llama VHH.
-A high-throughput robotic platform has been used to isolate additional potent neutralizing VHH.
+While working in the Weiss lab from 2010-2013, in collaboration with the group of Prof. Theo Verrips in the Netherlands and Mike Seaman at the CA-VIMC, Laura demonstrated that J3 neutralizes 96% of strains including subtypes A, B, C, D, BC, AE, AG, AC, ACD, CD, and G. A high-throughput robotic platform was used to isolate additional potent neutralizing VHH.
 Like J3, these VHH also target the CD4-binding site but neutralize viruses which are resistant to J3, highlighting the diverse ways this conserved region is susceptible to antibodies.
 These findings have been published in the Journal of Experimental Medicine in 2012: http://www.ncbi.nlm.nih.gov/pubmed/22641382; PloS Pathogens in 2014: http://www.ncbi.nlm.nih.gov/pubmed/25522326; and Retrovirology in 2014: http://www.ncbi.nlm.nih.gov/pubmed/25700025

 |2010||PhD||Doctor of Philosophy – Virology||University College London/Imperial College|

 |2004||M. Biochem||Master of Biochemistry – Biochemistry||University of Oxford|